 The College is an Oklahoman 501(c) (3) nonprofit corporation operating under the control of Community HigherEd Institute.
 The college was established by Teresa Knox in 1995, originally as a for-profit institution, and then converted to nonprofit status in 2015 in order to further enhance the mission of the college, to expand educational opportunities to those who need it the most, and to increase commitment to the community.
-Dr. Raye Mahlberg is the College President and reports to the executive board of the nonprofit.
-All inquiries can be made to Dr. Raye Mahlberg at rmahlberg@communitycarecollege.edu.
+Bryan Day is the College President and reports to the executive board of the nonprofit.
+All inquiries can be made to Bryan Day at bday@communitycarecollege.edu.